FinlayPanting/spotify-playlist-action/readme.md

 * Randomly selecting tracks from my Year Favourites (new songs -> favourites), A-List, and B-List playlists (favourites from previous years)
 * Clearing and refreshing the playlist completely each day

-Stack: Python, Spotify Web API, GitHub Actions
+Stack: Javascript, Spotify Web API, GitHub Actions

 ## How It Works